 I like the fireplace in the bedroom with the slanted wall above it.
 Gotta love all the dormers in this house!

 The war hero’s fiancee shows up to complicate things further:

 But everything gets straightened out in the end and Elizabeth and Jefferson fall in love.
-Unfortunately, when Elizabeth chooses Jefferson, she must leave John’s farmhouse behind, so the ending isn’t a totally happy one (in my opinion!).
+Unfortunately, when Elizabeth chooses Jefferson, she must leave John’s farmhouse behind, so the ending isn’t a totally happy one. 😉

-8/10 UPDATE: I just got this note from Anne Colby about the Gladys Taber connection to the movie:
+In response, I got this note from Anne Colby about the Gladys Taber connection to the movie:

 Taber was my grandmother, and my family still owns Stillmeadow Farm.
-But I have to correct Susan Turnley’s post a bit, since my family actually has always believed — and hoped — that the movie was indeed loosely based on my grandmother’s Ladies Home Journal column “Diary of Domesticity” (I know, what a title).
-We’ve never tried to pin this down, however, so we’d welcome any confirmation/thoughts.
+But I have to correct Susan’s post a bit, since my family actually has always believed — and hoped — that the movie was indeed loosely based on my grandmother’s Ladies Home Journal column “Diary of Domesticity.”

 Taber’s column was one of the Journal’s most popular columns ever, and in 1945, the monthly essay was nationally well-known and at the height of its success.
 Apparently during the war, copies of Ladies Home Journal were sometimes included in care packages sent to troops overseas, and my family has a wonderful fan letter sent to my grandmother from a WWII soldier who had read her columns while in the service, and wrote that the soldiers had found comfort in her portrait of hometown America.